Link Search Menu Expand Document

 • Updating (and maintaining) the assignment tracker with tasks, assignments, attendance and other notes as suggested in the template.

 • Reviewing all changes submitted by the team that week.
 Reviews should be completed within at most 24 hours, hopefully much sooner.
 TLs should be the only people on the team giving a +1 score to allow changes to be submitted.
+If changes must be urgently submitted before a TL can review, the TL is expected to review the change and record a +1 score after submission, as soon as possible.
+If changes are requested after submission, they may be addressed in a follow-up change by the original author.

 • Making sure that all aspects of the assignment are completed.